ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

   * Tried but couldn't remove/override TinyMCE's Ctrl+F.
 * Disable Ctrl+R, dev tools, and other keyboard shortcuts?
   * Dev tools already disabled via insert image shorcut.
-* Encounter this sometimes with quit: "Scripts may only close windows that were opened by them".
+* Encounter this sometimes with menu quit: "Scripts may only close windows that were opened by them".
 * Fullscreen button and/or keyboard shortcut doesn't work in non-app mode (sometimes?).

 ## HTML–Markdown Conversion